 Under the 2015 Health and Safety At Work Act, employers "conducting a business … [must] keep workers healthy and safe" with the emphasis on health equal to that of safety, this meaning employers must monitor workers' health and working conditions to prevent physical and mental illness as a result of work.
 Therefore, as an employer, you must take reasonable steps to prevent psychological harm to protect the health and wellbeing of your staff.

-Psychological harm can happen in a variety of ways; bullying and harassment, long working hours causing fatigue, a lack of autonomy and poor work culture.
-For example, In the case of WorkSafe New Zealand v Michael Vining Contracting Ltd, an employee of Michael Vining Contracting Ltd (MVCL) had a fatal crash due to fatigue whilst driving his tractor home from work.
-Consequently, MCVL was charged with, “failing to ensure the safety of workers when they were at work” by, “exposing its workers to a risk of death or serious injury arising from fatigue.” and faced substantial fines.
+Psychological harm can happen in various ways; bullying and harassment, long working hours causing fatigue, a lack of autonomy and poor work culture.
+For example, in the case of WorkSafe New Zealand v Michael Vining Contracting Ltd, an employee of Michael Vining Contracting Ltd (MVCL) had a fatal crash due to fatigue whilst driving his tractor home from work.
+Consequently, MCVL was charged with "failing to ensure the safety of workers when they were at work" by "exposing its workers to a risk of death or serious injury arising from fatigue." and faced substantial fines.

-Failing to abide by your duty as an employer to protect your employee’s health and safety can come with some heavy penalties, as seen above.
+As an employer, failing to abide by your duty to protect your employee's health and safety can come with some heavy penalties, as seen above.
 South-East Asian countries such as South Korea have held managers criminally liable for creating and upholding environments that are damaging to employee mental health, punishments typically meaning jail time.
-These extreme measures were taken as amendments to the 1995 Mental Health Act, to address a worrying trend in workplace suicides.
+These extreme measures were taken as amendments to the 1995 Mental Health Act to address a worrying trend in workplace suicides.

-Looking at examples a little closer to home, in 2016 a woman was awarded $1 million in a negotiated workplace bullying settlement she received while employed at a NSW Government Agency.
-The woman faced bullying and harassment from her bosses and suffered ‘a psychological injury’ as a result of continued bullying form an initial incident.
-So, I ask you - can your company afford to pay out settlements due to bullying and harassment, can it afford the bad press and loss of employees?
+Looking at examples a little closer to home, in 2016, a woman was awarded $1 million in a negotiated workplace bullying settlement due to her treatment at a NSW Government Agency.
+The woman faced bullying and harassment from her bosses and suffered 'a psychological injury' due to continued bullying from an initial incident.
+So, I ask you - can your company afford to pay out settlements due to bullying and harassment?
+Can it afford the bad press and loss of employees?

-Dr Elizabeth Berryman is the founder and CEO of chnnl, who describes it as a tool to “help employers understand workers so management can make changes to improve mental wellness and reduce anxiety”.
-On the app, employees can access a vast range of resources, such as counselling, Facebook groups and crisis helplines - however, can also anonymously report on disturbances in employee’s peace such as bullying and harassment.
-The ultimate aim of chnnl is to provide a safe and anonymous place for employees to access resources for their mental health and wellbeing and an opportunity for employers to invest in tools that actively support the psychological affairs of their ‘human capital’.
+A resource that companies like Auckland University of Technology & OMV utilise to keep track of progress within wellbeing strategies is the chnnl digital platform, a service that anonymises and aggregates employee mental health data to support the making of informed decisions by people leaders.
+The founder and CEO of chnnl, Dr Berryman, describes it as a tool to "help employers understand workers so management can make changes to improve mental wellness and reduce anxiety".
+Employees can access a vast range of resources on the app, such as counselling, Facebook groups, and crisis helplines.
+However, they can also anonymously report on employee peace disturbances, such as bullying and harassment.
+The ultimate aim of chnnl is to provide a safe and anonymous place for employees to access resources for their mental health and wellbeing and an opportunity for employers to invest in tools that actively support the psychological affairs of their most important asset, their people.